poe-platform/poe-protocol/docs/running-a-bot.md

 [the bot creation form](https://poe.com/create_bot?api=1).
 You can also specify a name and description for your bot.
 After you fill out the form, your bot should be ready for use in all Poe clients!

+### API keys

+To connect your bot to Poe, you'll have to set an API key (see ["Authentication" in the spec](./spec.md#authentication)).
+There are three ways:

+- `fastapi_poe` will generate an API key and print it to the server if you don't provide one explicitly.
+Run the server, note the API key it prints out, and use that key to the bot creation form.
+- Pass the key as an argument to the `fastapi_poe.run` function.
+This is the easiest approach in Replit.
+- Pass the key as an environment variable `POE_API_KEY`.